Make it rain dividends! But wait, wtf are dividends?

-And as you’ve learnt from Tinder, sometimes if it’s too good to be true – then it probably is.
+And as you’ve learned from Tinder, sometimes if it’s too good to be true – then it probably is.
 Some failing companies try to lure in more investors with high dividends.
 It’s not always easy to spot these.
 For example, Enron paid dividends until it was exposed as a fraudulent sack of shit, and its stock crashed and burned.

 Yeah, baby.
 Remember that drug dealing business we talked about?

 That dealer may want to invest all his profits back into the business.
-Sometimes that’s the only way for the organisation to grow.
+Sometimes that’s the only way for the organization to grow.
 He might have to spend money to recruit more sellers to stand on shady street corners.

-Or he might simply buy out other dealers in the neighbourhood.
+Or he might simply buy out other dealers in the neighborhood.
 On Wall Street, they call that an acquisition.
 Or a hostile takeover, if there’s any resistance to the deal.
 (Although in this fictional ‘hood, a hostile takeover might actually involve firearms.)

-Which is why some investors looking for high growth stocks (as opposed to high dividend stocks) don’t mind getting zero dividends.
+This is why some investors looking for high growth stocks (as opposed to high dividend stocks) don’t mind getting zero dividends.
 They just want their investments to grow and in order for that to happen, the companies have to keep raking in the profits.